 YouTube TV is newer than many of the other streaming services we’ve mentioned, but it’s growing a following.
 There are many things to like from the easy-to-use mobile app to the channel lineup.
 Here’s some more details about YouTube TV:

-- Most areas have local news and sports coverage
+- Most areas have local channels with news and sports coverage

 - No contracts or hidden fees